theforeman/kafo_parsers/README.md

 # KafoParsers

-This gem can parse values, validations, documentation, types, groups and conditions of parameters from your puppet modules.
+This gem can parse values, documentation, types, groups and conditions of parameters from your puppet modules.
 Only thing you have to do is provide a path to manifest file you want to be parsed.